hasinhayder/hydra/README.md

 }
 ```

-For successful execution, you will get a JSON response with this newly created role.
+You will get a JSON response with this newly created role for successful execution.

 ```json
 {